brimdata/zed/docs/formats/zst.md

 memory while writing column data in a natural order to the data section (based on the volume statistics of each column), then write the metadata into the reassembly section along with the trailer at the end.
-This allows a ZNG stream to be converted to a ZST object in a single pass.
+This allows a ZNG stream to be converted to a ZST file in a single pass.

 > That said, the layout is
 > flexible enough that an implementation may optimize the data layout with
 > additional passes or by writing the output to multiple files then then
-> merging them together (or even leaving the ZST object as separate files).
+> merging them together (or even leaving the ZST entity as separate files).

 ### The Data Section